ptarmiganlabs/butler-sos-docs/content/en/docs/about/usecases.md

 ### Session count

 A session (or more specifically, a "proxy session") is created when a user logs into Sense.
-The session is typically reused when a user opens additional apps.
+The session is typically reused when a user opens additional Sense apps from the same browser.
 Knowing how many users are logged at any given time gives a Sense admin an understanding of when peak hours are, when service windows should be planed, whether the server(s) is too small or too big etc.

 The session metrics are arguably among the most important ones provided by Butler SOS